How to fix '5.4.14 Hop count exceeded' email delivery errors?

 Summarize with

-To fix a "5.4.14 Hop count exceeded" delivery error, find the mail loop.
-The message has passed through too many mail servers, usually around 20 hops in Microsoft 365 and Exchange Online, so the receiving system stops it and returns a non-delivery report.
-If you do not control the recipient domain, you usually cannot fix the route yourself.
-Your practical fix is to confirm your sender path is clean, capture the bounce details, contact the recipient domain admin, and suppress the address if the failure repeats.
+To fix a "5.4.14 Hop count exceeded" delivery error, find and break the mail loop.
+The message has crossed the receiving system's loop threshold, so it returns a permanent non-delivery report (NDR).
+Exchange Online's ATTR codes use service loop counters, so 5.4.14 does not prove that the message crossed a fixed number of Received headers.
+If you do not control the recipient domain, confirm that your sender path is clean, capture the bounce details, contact the recipient domain admin, and suppress the address until its route is repaired.

-I treat this error as a routing problem first, not a sender reputation problem.
-It can happen when a recipient domain forwards mail to another system and that system sends it back, when Microsoft 365 hybrid routing is misconfigured, when a gateway hands mail to Microsoft and Microsoft routes it back to the gateway, or when an old role account such as postmaster is still published but no longer lands in a valid mailbox.
+Treat this error as a routing problem first, not a sender reputation problem.
+It can happen when a recipient domain forwards mail to another system and that system sends it back, when Microsoft 365 hybrid routing is misconfigured, when a gateway hands mail to Microsoft and Microsoft routes it back to the gateway, when a Microsoft 365 domain is unverified, or when an old role account such as postmaster no longer lands in a valid mailbox.

 Typical bounce texttext